Ella77/Tacotron-2-Korean/README.md

 I wanted to upload pretrained checkpoint files so you can save training time.
 But Guthub does not allow uploadding large file as checkpoin.
 So, you can delete 'Tacotron_pretrained_logs' and 'wavenet_pretrained_logs' and train from scratch.
 Or contact me to get the pretrained checkpoint files.

+Becareful of create sentences.txt file with advanced editors, It might generate a strange format character at the begining.
+Recommend to use plain notepad

 output examples here: https://clyp.it/user/nspiu1ef